BiomedicalImageAnalysis2025/topic01_team01/README.md

 ---
 ## Background

-As image analysis is becoming increasingly important in medicine and biology, our task was to familiarize ourselves with the procedures, methods and theoretical practices and apply them to the Yale Face dataset.
+As image analysis is becoming increasingly important in medicine and biology, our task was to familiarize ourselves with the procedures, methods and theoretical practices and apply them to the *Yale Face dataset A*.

 This project implements a pipeline using: